 (Sagina subulata 'Irish Moss')

-Irish Moss is a hardy, low-growing, evergreen, perennial groundcover that is native to the northern Mediterranean region and Southern Europe, but can be found growing in gardens and lawns throughout the United States.
-At maturity, this plant reaches the height of 1-2” and features deep green moss-like leaves and tiny white daisy-like flowers.
+Irish Moss is a hardy, low-growing, evergreen, perennial groundcover native to the northern Mediterranean region and Southern Europe but can be found growing in gardens and lawns throughout the United States.
+At maturity, this plant reaches a height of 1-2” and features deep green moss-like leaves and tiny white daisy-like flowers.
 This plant can be grown in a container, tolerates frost, and attracts bees.

 Variety: Irish Moss